Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Experiments

-\textbf{Low-Rank Adaption(LoRA)} performs low-rank decomposition on the incremental matrix $\Delta W$ and models the weight changes by multiplying two low-rank matrices.
-These two learnable matrices are concatenated in parallel next to the pre-trained model matrix, and they simultaneously process the input and add up the computation results as the output of this block, referred to \citet{hu2021lora}.\\
+\item \textbf{Low-Rank Adaption (LoRA)} employs a low-rank decomposition on the matrix $\Delta \mathbf{W}$, thereby modeling weight updates as the product of two low-rank matrices.
+These two learnable matrices are aligned in parallel with the corresponding matrices in pre-trained models.
+They process inputs in parallel and combine their results to generate the final outputs in each transformer block \cite{hu2021lora}.